-If one of your goals for the future is to become a homeowner (or to purchase a new condo if you’ve owned before), then you’re on your way to making one of the biggest and most rewarding purchases in your lifetime.
+If one of your plans for 2020 is to become a homeowner (or to purchase a new condo if you’ve owned before), then you’re on your way to making one of the biggest and most rewarding purchases in your lifetime.
 Historically, owning a home and building your equity is a sound financial choice; but more than that, owning a place of your own brings a sense a pride and let’s you settle in and personalize your home unlike renting.

-To help ready you for this big purchase, we’ve broken down the simple steps to buying a new condo with StreetSide.
+To help get you ready for this big purchase, we’ve broken down the simple steps to buying a new condo with StreetSide.
 As always, our helpful sales agents are always available to guide you along the way and answer any questions you may have.

 Step 1 – Identify your needs